 Remember that even with Filter, high Defense and decent Special Defense, Aggron is not invincible, far from it.
 Make sure you cover his weaknesses with teammates that can resist his weaknesses, but can also take the hits that he can't.

-Tyranitar is a good option because he can not only set up a temporary sandstorm, but he can set up Stealth Rock, which is useful in making sure certain Pokemon that can cause Aggron Problems stay out of battle.
-Pokemon like Talonflame and Gyarados.
+- Tyranitar is a good option because he can not only set up a temporary sandstorm, but he can set up Stealth Rock, which is useful in making sure certain Pokémon that can cause Aggron problems to stay out of battle.
+Pokémon like Talonflame and Gyarados.
 Tyranitar shares some of Aggron weaknesses however, so be careful about choosing him.
-Another thing to consider is that if you use Tyranitar he can't be Mega tyranitar, due to the rule of only having one Mega Pokemon per team.
+Another thing to consider is that if you use Tyranitar he can't be Mega Tyranitar, due to the rule of only having one Mega Pokémon per team.

-Blissey is a great utility Pokemon to partner with Aggron, very similarly to when Skarmory and Blissey were a great defensive pair, the only difference being that Aggron can hit much harder than Skarmory ever could.
+- Blissey is a great utility Pokémon to partner with Aggron, very similar to when Skarmory and Blissey were a great defensive pair, the only difference being that Aggron can hit much harder than Skarmory ever could.
 Blissey can't heal like Vaporeon or hit like Tyranitar, but she can stall and break apart your opponent's team wonderfully with Aggron's assistance.